Kurento/kurento/source/user/writing_modules.rst

 Installing locally
 ------------------

 The recommended way to distribute a module is to build it into a Debian package file (``*.deb``).
-This is the easiest and most convenient method for end users of the module, as they will just have to perform a simple package installation on any system where KMS is already running.
+This is the easiest and most convenient method for end users of the module, as they will just have to perform a simple package installation on any system where Kurento is already running.
 Besides, this doesn't require the user to know anything about plugin paths or how the module files must be laid out on disk.

 To build a Debian package file, you can either use the **kurento-buildpackage** tool as described in :ref:`dev-packages`, or do it manually by installing and running the appropriate tools: